Medical education in France

-Medical education in France is administered by the Unités de formation et de recherche de médecine (UFR).
-The training takes a minimum of nine years after the baccalauréat and concludes with a thesis.
+Medical education in France is administered by departments within universities called Unités de formation et de recherche de médecine (UFR) (Medical Training and Research Units).
+The training takes a minimum of ten years after the baccalauréat and concludes with a clinical thesis defence.
 Upon the successful presentation of their thesis, the medical student is awarded a diplôme d'études spécialisées (DES), based on their specialty.
 Certain high-achievers are awarded a diplôme d'études spécialisées complémentaire (DESC).

 French medical training is one of the longest schooling paths in French higher education.
-It consists of both theoretical and practical training, with a gradual shift from theory at the beginning, to more practical aspects as training progresses.
+It consists of both theoretical and practical training, starting from being more theoretical, moving to more practical aspects as training progresses.

-Medical students in France are traditionally known as carabin (riflemen) because the uniforms of military medical students resemble those of Italian riflemen.

 History

+Rennaissance

+Medical instruction in France initially developed outside of any institutional framework, but in the 13th century universities in Paris, Toulouse and Montpelier began a form of institutional training in medicine.
+Montpelier's is the oldest continually-running medical university in the world.

 18th century

 Under the Ancien Régime, medicine was one of four faculties and generally only accessible through the Faculté des Arts de Paris.
-Teaching was mostly theoretical and involved lectures and readings from authorities.
-Practical components were gradually introduced in the 18th century.
+Teaching was mostly theoretical and involved lectures and reading of authoritative texts.
 Until the French Revolution in 1789, doctors and surgeons were considered to be separate professions.
-Surgeons were known as barber surgeons.
+Doctors' experience was more abstract, learned from lectures and books, and was based on the theories of Galen.
+Surgeons' experience was practical and they were known as barber surgeons.

-The university system was abolished in 1793 and replaced the following year by four medical schools in Paris, Montpellier, Bordeaux and Strasbourg.
-With the creation of the Imperial University in 1808, medical schools reopened their faculties and expanded across France.
+The university system was abolished in 1793 and replaced the following year by four medical schools in Paris, Montpelier, Bordeaux and Strasbourg.

 19th century

-In the 19th century, new practical training schools were established in response to the rapid technical evolution of medicine and the mediocrity of university theoretical teaching.
-Acceptance into these practical training programs was restricted and highly sought after, as hospitals were synonymous with the elite.
-Medical students began neglecting their faculty examinations to prepare for these practical training entrance examinations and it was possible that upon completing their studies, they had not seen a single patient.
+In 1802 established a scholarship system for students from any part of France who qualified through a competitive exam.
+These students would have begun their studies in universities, but would live at and serve internships from then in hospitals and go on to make up the medical elite.
+Students began neglecting the university exams to devote themselves to preparation for the internship exams because this was the only clinical experience they could get.
+During this time, hospitals became more prestigious than medical schools.